 Before you can begin, it is best to gather all the tools you may need.
 Read the instruction on each new item, like the vanity, mirrors and flooring.
 Each item requires a different set of tools and it is better to have them on hand than to stop and hunt for them.

 You will also need safety gear, which is to be worn no matter what part of the project you are working on.
-Items like a construction vest or tool belt, safety glasses, thick gloves with gripper strips on the hands and fingers, and a mask to keep the dirt and dust particles out of your mouth, nose and lungs.
+Items like a construction vest or tool belt (such as an electrician tool belt), safety glasses, thick gloves with gripper strips on the hands and fingers, and a mask to keep the dirt and dust particles out of your mouth, nose and lungs.

 3. Demolish the Old, Make Room for the New